By Lawrence Wilson, MD

 HYPOGLYCEMIA AND ALCOHOL

-Hypoglycemia is the most common biochemical imbalance in alcoholism.
+Hypoglycemia is one of the most common biochemical imbalances associated with alcoholism.
 This is often also true for other addictions as well.
 Hypoglycemia literally means low blood sugar.
 However, it may also refer to low cellular energy production from a variety of causes.
-These are very important but beyond the scope of this article.
-Click here for an article on hypoglycemia.

 Blood sugar testing.
 Over 70% of Americans have abnormal